TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Encryption and hashing enhancements
     -   pDBv1 uses more robust encryption methods and a more secure layered cryptography approach.
-    -   Force SHA3-512, SHA3-256, and Argon2 for key derivation and hashing.
+    -   Force SHA3-512, SHA3-256, BLAKE2b and Argon2 for key derivation and hashing.
     -   Support for more secure encryption schemes: RSA 4096, ChaCha20-Poly1305, AES in GCM mode, Threefish 1024.
     -   Better entropy and integrity of the whole database and its entries.
     -   RC4 is no longer used in sensitive encryption layers, it is used for obfuscation uses as a single-pass cipher.
+    -   Added support for "no storage" password stores, to not need to store passwords.
 -   Better key management
     -   pDBv1 introduces support for pKfv0 (pDB Keyfile version 0), which has support for rotating keys and cryptographically secure salts.
     -   Introduction of interdependence between the Keyfile and the database adds an extra layer of authentication.